vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

     3. Docker recommends a maximum of seven manager nodes for a swarm.

-### Does vFile plugin support multi-tenancy feature?
+### Does VSSD plugin support multi-tenancy feature?
-No. vFile plugin does not support multi-tenency, which is currently an experimental feature for VDVS.
+No. VSSD plugin does not support multi-tenency, which is currently an experimental feature for VDVS.
 Assume we have created a vmgroup ```vmgroup1``` and add VM "node1" to ```vmgroup1```.
 VM "node2" has not been added to any vmgroup and is considered belong to ```_DEFAULT``` vmgroup.
-Then create a volume "vol1" from "node2" and a volume "vol2" from "node1" using vFile plugin.
+Then create a volume "vol1" from "node2" and a volume "vol2" from "node1" using VSSD plugin.

-On "node1", we are able to see both "vol1" and "vol2" which are created by vFile plugin.
+On "node1", we are able to see both "vol1" and "vol2" which are created by VSSD plugin.

 ```
 ~$ docker volume ls